Russia and Iran

 ‘A thorough analysis of the evolution of the Russia–Iran partnership.
 Underpinned by historical context and detailed examination of recent geopolitical events, it provides a fresh understanding of this relationship.
 Compelling and well supported by evidence, Grajewski’s arguments go beyond a mere descriptive account to critically assess the broader consequences of these ties.’ — Hamidreza Azizi, Visiting Fellow, German Institute for International and Security Affairs

 ‘A very important book.
-Grajewski’s ability to work with both Russian and Farsi sources is especially impressive, and gives Russia and Iran greater authority than books written by other authors.
-It is ambitious in scope and her argument is compelling.’ — Mark N. Katz, Professor Emeritus of Government and Politics, George Mason University
+Grajewski’s ability to work with both Russian and Farsi sources is especially impressive, and gives Russia and Iran greater authority than books written by other authors.’ — Mark N. Katz, Professor Emeritus of Government and Politics, George Mason University

 Author(s)